-As described in the SAS Intelligence Platform: Security Administration Guide, the User Manager in SAS Management Console provides roles and capabilities that can be applied to users.
-When a user profile is associated with a role, that user has access to the capabilities that are selected for that role in the User Manager.
+The User Manager in SAS Management Console provides roles and capabilities that you can assign to users.
+When a user profile is assigned to a role, that user has access to the capabilities that are selected for that role in the User Manager.